renbem/CodingChallenge/README.md

 * `open html/index.html`

 ## Example usage
-Two example scripts are provided in the folder `examples` which shall illustrate the use of the code.
-Simply run
+Several example scripts are provided in the folder `examples` which shall illustrate the use of the code.
+These include
-* `python examples/showSamples.py`
-* `python examples/showcaseTrainingPipeline.py`
+* `python examples/showIContours.py`: Show image and overlaid i-contours slice by slice for each sample
+* `python examples/showcaseTrainingPipeline.py`: Showcase how to use training pipeline and visualize the obtained training data in 3D
+* `python examples/showIOContours.py`: Show image and overlaid i- and o-contours slice by slice for each sample
+* `python examples/showcaseTrainingTesting.py`: Showcase how to use coding framework for training and testing a simple masking scheme based on thresholding.
+* `python examples/analyseImages.py`: Script to analyse the image regions masked by i- and o-contours

 within the root directory.
 To check the provided unit tests, execute
 * `python test/runTests.py`